UK Intra-Company Visa (formerly known as TIER 2 Intra-Company Transfer)

 - We can advise and represent our clients’ dependants to seek dependant visas in line with the visa of the main applicant.

-- We can lodge an appeal (in-country only) or make a request for an administrative review if the applicant`s application is refused for some reason
+- We can lodge an appeal (Entry Clearance Applications) or make a request for an administrative review if the applicant`s application is refused for some reason

 - We can advise in making applications for indefinite leave to remain for those who have already completed the five years’ qualifying period in the UK

 Whatever the case, we are here to assist, advise and represent our clients in relation to any aspect of their immigration matters.